zachloran/FieldLevel-Take-Home-Zachary-Loran/README.md

 1. Plot a single graph.
 Make sure the graph communicates clearly to team members not used to looking at the data (e.g. the axis make sense, labels are clear, there's a title, etc.)
 Plot two data sets:
-    - total distinct users who got at least 1 email by month
+    - total distinct users who got at least 1 email by month and year.
     - the monthly the percentage of users who were sent an email and were active the same day
 1. All the emails we send contain at least one link users can click which should send them to the FieldLevel app (where they would login and become active for that day).
-The team is curious if any of the links are broken (i.e. the email template has links to click but they are mis-configured and don't actually send people to our app).
+The team is curious if any of the links are broken.
+A broken link would be indicated by a record of email sent and clicked but no record of user activity on the day of the click.
 Estimate how many emails (by EmailCampaignId) may have broken links.
 If you find an EmailCampaignId that has possible broken links, estimate an upper bound for the number of users it has effected and the probability a user who gets email from us has experienced a broken link multiple times.
 For your answer, write a paragraph using clear language that non-technical members of the team will understand.